sschneeberg/one-to-one-chat-app/README.md

     - SECURE (set to false for development)
     - PORT (optional: will run on 3001 if not set in the .env)
 3. Seed your database with to confirm connection and set up test data.
 From inside server run `node seeders/userSeed.js` or from the root directory run `node server/seeders/userSeed.js`

+## Testing

-4. Test the server endpoints by running `mocha` inside the server directory
+Test the server endpoints by running `mocha` inside the server directory.
+There are two test files with a total of 24 tests dividede between the authentication routes and the chat routes.
+To just test authentication run `mocha test/auth.test.js`; to just test chat functionality run `mocha test/chat.test.js`.

+**_Please note:_ These tests will wipe and seed the connected database when executed.
+Make sure you are connected to a test database before running.**

 ## Routes